How Much Does Title Insurance Cost?

 • Loss of vehicular and pedestrian access to your land based on a legal right

-Different states will make ALTA Owner’s or Homeowner's the default option.
+Different states make ALTA Owner’s or Homeowner's the default option.
 If you want more or less coverage, you’ll need to make a specific request.

 Title insurance costs by state